tobmatth/rack-ssl-enforcer/README.md

 This ignores ELB healthchecks and development environment as ELB healthchecks aren't forwarded requests, so it wouldn't have the forwarded proto header.

-Same goes for when running without a proxy (like developemnt locally), making `:except_environments => 'development'` unecessary.
+Same goes for when running without a proxy (like developemnt locally), making `:except_environments => 'development'` unnecessary.

 In Sinatra or other non-rails ruby applications, work off the following line:
 ```ruby